ZHeCensus/api-docs/_pages/docs/faq.md

 The data is available to the publicly via [Data.census.gov](https://data.census.gov/cedsci/), and for developers via an [API](https://www.census.gov/data/developers/about.html).

-## Why is some data not available at at smaller geographic levels?
+## Why is some data not available at smaller geographic levels or for certain groups of populations or industries?

 When numbers or specific populations are reponse are low for an area, statistical summaries are not released ...
 E.g. ACS 1 year has data down to the block group (check) for current areas.
 While decennial census has census tract level.